DriyandoAndreas/astro-porto/README.md

 # Hi this is my personal website made with Astro

-In this project i will build my personal website using astro as a js framework.
+In this project i will build my personal website using astro as js framework.
 Pick some great tools like tailwind, using static type like typescript, and some ui framework probably.

 ## Tech Stack